 Portable water filters are a must-have for campers and hikers.
 They enable you to filter any water while on the move and effectively remove micro-organisms.

 - Small size

 - Removes micro-organisms

 - Only filters a limited amount at a time

 What Type of Water Filter Is Best?

-Which type of water filter is best depends on a few factors.
-It’s important to remember that just because a filter works for someone else, doesn’t mean it will suit you.
+Which type of water filter is best for you depends on a few factors.
+Just because a particular filter works for someone else, it doesn’t necessarily mean it will suit your location and plumbing.

 Here are a few things to consider before choosing:

 Consider where your water comes from, such as a municipal supply, private well, or cistern.